 - Gargle with this salt water solution two to three times a day to obtain effective results.

 Honey is rich in antioxidants.
-The immune-boosting power of honey, along with its antibacterial action, offers quick relief by alleviating the cough and associated symptoms.
+The immune-boosting power of honey, along with its antibacterial action, offers quick relief by alleviating cough and its associated symptoms.

-The use of honey to treat cough in children was supported by another study published in the Canadian Family Physician in 2014.
-To reduce cough, consumption of 2.5 ml of honey before sleeping is recommended for children older than 1 year.
-(4)
+The use of honey to treat cough in children was supported by a study published in the Canadian Family Physician in 2014.
+To reduce coughing, consumption of 2.5 ml of honey before sleeping is recommended for children older than 1 year, according to this study.
+(3)